Asia Starts Here

 What is the best country in Asia to visit?

 The best countries of Asia to visit, in terms of offering the highest quantity of destinations and the greatest variety of experiences, are large countries such as China, Japan, Thailand, Vietnam and Indonesia.
 However, many smaller hold a special place in travelers’ hearts, such as the Himalayan Kingdom of Bhutan and the island nation of Taiwan.

 Southeast Asia took a long time to reopen to international travel after Covid-19, but is now fully open, as of May 2022.
 You may have to wear a mask more often than you like, or provide proof of vaccination or a recent negative Covid test, but apart from this you can travel in Southeast Asia, today, more or less as you did before the pandemic.

 How much money do you need to travel around Asia?

 How much money you need to travel on Asia depends on where on the continent you travel.
 While you can get by as little as 50 USD per person, per day in India or Southeast Asia, Japan and Korea can be at least twice as expensive; China probably falls halfway between these values.

 The Bottom Line

-Why travel to Asia?
+Still aren’t sure whether to plan a trip to Asia?
 Well, if you’re not convinced that Asia travel is a treasure trove after reading the Asia travel blog I’ve just written, you might want to get your vitals checked!
 Whether you savor street food in cities like Bangkok and Taipei, explore natural wonders in Japan and Nepal, backpack through India or Indonesia or explore underrated reaches of the continent like Sri Lanka and Mongolia, Asia’s got something for everyone.
 The only question is when you’ll go find what it has in store for you!